 The continual improvement of the quality of all processes along the value chain is a core element of Vetropack's corporate philosophy and one of five strategic directions of Strategy 2030.
-According to the motto "Leader in quality", the company meets rising customer expectations, increases the efficiency of production processes and remains competitive over the long term.
+In line with the "Leader in quality" motto, the company meets rising customer expectations, increases the efficiency of production processes and remains competitive over the long term.